ibm-cloud-docs/vpc/pps-create-policy.md

 - Create a review policy:
    `ibmcloud is private-path-service-gateway-account-policy-create cli-ppsg-0 --account-id 2d1bace7b46e4815a81e52c6ffeba5cf --access-policy review`

-## Creating a Private Path service with the API
+## Creating an account policy with the API
 {: #pps-api-create-account-policy}
 {: api}